brandon1024/node-skeleton/documents/setup.md

 Next, select `Node.js and NPM` from `Languages & Frameworks` and enable `Node.js core library`.

 Lastly, you will need to add run configurations.
 This allows you to easily run, stop, and restart the app server.
 In the IDE toolbar, select the dropdown menu and select `Edit Run Configurations...`.
-In this window, we will create three configurations.
+In this window, you will create three configurations.
 - `Run Server Development` Configuration
      - Create a new run configuration by pressing the `+` icon in the top left corner.
      - From the menu, select `Node.js`